gbb/par_psql/README.md

 In Linux or MacOS (and perhaps Cygwin for Windows), type this as an admin/root user:

     git clone https://github.com/gbb/par_psql
+    cd par_psql
     ./install.sh

 It will be installed into the same directory as 'psql'.

 Some cool uses
 --------------